PSModule/GitHub-Script/README.md

   - `. ./scripts/main.ps1`
   - `. '.\scripts\main.ps1'`
   - `. './scripts/main.ps1'`

-> [!IMPORTANT]
-> Use `${{ github.action_path }}/<pathToScript.ps1>` if you are creation an action of your own using this action as a step.
-This will ensure that
-> the path to the script is from the calling action, and not the `GitHub-Script` action repo.
-Using `$env:GITHUB_ACTION_PATH` may have mixed results
-> when you nest actions inside one another.
-The context syntax will be expanded to the correct path at runtime.

 > [!WARNING]
 > Using `tests\info.ps1` is PowerShell syntax for calling a function under a specific module, i.e. `Microsoft.PowerShell.Management\Get-ChildItem`.